Online gambling laws in the United States depend on two things: the state you are in and the type of game you want to play.

 Currently, seven U.S. states have live regulated online casino gaming, although online poker and sports betting availability can still vary by jurisdiction.

-- West Virginia – Offers casino games, poker, and sports betting online.
+- New Jersey — Online casino games, poker, and mobile sports betting are legal and active.

 Side-by-Side State Comparison